wdim0/esp8266_fast_lcd_driver_hspi/README.md

 Fonts are implemented using RREs (each letter is represented by rectangle(s), minimum possible).
 This gives us speed, easy font zooming / making font bolder, ...<br />
 Fonts with code page 437 (USA, original IBM PC hardware) and code page 1250 (Central and East European Latin) included.
 If you need your own fonts / code pages, use fonter.c included as a starting point and assemble your own wlcd_font_*.h

-RGB mode is 16-bits per pixel ONLY, because we want to be as fast as possible (many optimizations take advance of the fact, that we can move exactly two pixels by one 32-bit move).
-That's why also <b>WLCD image</b> format (use wlcd_img_gen to generate from 24-bit of 16-bit BMPs (TODO - need linux port of this tool)) knows only 16 bpp images.
+RGB mode is 16-bits per pixel ONLY, because we want to be as fast as possible (many optimizations take advantage of the fact, that we can move exactly two pixels by one 32-bit move).
+That's why also <b>WLCD image</b> format (use wlcd_img_gen to generate from 24-bit of 16-bit BMPs (TODO - need linux port of this tool)) generates only 16 bpp images.
 WLCD image can be (and in most cases is) RLE compressed (8-bit counter).
+The WLCD image format was created epspecially for this driver to speed things up and to provide some basic compression.
+Use images with not much smooth gradients, then the RLE works really good.
+By default, the generator creates both uncompressed and compressed version of the image and compares what's smaller.

-Function for drawing a line is heavily optimized for speed (addition of fixed point with precalculations, repeating of preconfigured HSPI transaction, ...).
+Function for drawing a line is heavily optimized for speed (using integer variables (not float) and using only addition (not multiplication or division) with precalculations, repeating of preconfigured HSPI transaction, ...).
 The speed-up is the more significant, the more the line is horizontal or vertical.
-Diagonal lines are the slowest (there is no other way than re-set drawing point for every pixel using wlcd_set_drawing_rect(...)
+Diagonal lines are the slowest (because of how the ILI* LCD drivers work, there is no other way than re-set drawing point for every pixel using wlcd_set_drawing_rect(...)
 (SET_COLUMN_ADDR_RANGE + SET_ROW_ADDR_RANGE)).

 Orientation can be changed in 0 / 90 / 180 / 270 degrees of rotation (see "WLCD MAIN CONFIG" section in wlcd.h).

-Reading of display data RAM right into R5G6B5 buffer of pixels is implemented (conversion of R6G6B6 to R5G6B5 on the fly).
+Reading of display data RAM right into R5G6B5 buffer of pixels is implemented also (conversion of R6G6B6 to R5G6B5 on the fly).
+This is optional, since the MISO line is also optional.

-Demo included
+Demo (see YT video) included.

 ##Provided functions